Complications and Side Effects of Shingles in the Elderly

 Does Medicare Pay for the Shingles Vaccine?

-However, Medicare Part D will cover the shingles shot, as well as all other commercially available vaccines.
+However, Part D will cover the shingles shot, as well as all other commercially available vaccines.

-Supplemental Medicare insurance plans will help fill in the gaps in coverage while under the care of your doctor.
+Medicare Supplement plans will help fill in the gaps in coverage while under the care of your doctor.

 SHINGRIX Shingles Vaccine